 Brazil's Itausa posts 59% jump in recurring profit

-SAO PAULO, May 16 (Reuters) - Brazilian holding company Itausa SA ITSA4.SA reported on Monday its first-quarter recurring profit jumped 59.1% from the previous year.
+SAO PAULO, May 16 (Reuters) - Brazilian holding company Itausa SA ITSA4.SA reported on Monday its first-quarter recurring profit jumped 59.1% from the previous year, to 3.83 billion reais ($756.83 million).

-The company posted recurring net income, which excludes one-off items, of 3.83 billion reais.

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))